Guidelines for Publication

 The Law Review welcomes submissions by judges, professors, practitioners, and law clerks.
 All submissions shall include a cover letter, an abstract, and must conform to the Nineteenth Edition of the Bluebook.

 Students are the driving force of the Law Review.
-Each year, a number of distinguished Cleveland-Marshall students oversee the entire publication process: selecting articles submitted to the Law Review for publication, the editorial process, and final publication of each issue of the Law Review.
+Each year, a number of distinguished CSU law students oversee the entire publication process: selecting articles submitted to the Law Review for publication, the editorial process, and final publication of each issue of the Law Review.

 Editors of the Law Review organize and implement the day-to-day operations, while Associates focus on editing and perfecting articles in anticipation of publication.
 Associates must compose a scholarly Note of publishable quality on a legal topic of their choosing.